COVID-19 Prevention & Care

-- Practice social distancing.
+- Practice physical distancing.
 The CDC recommendation is to maintain a distance of at least six feet.

-- Wear a face covering in public places where you can’t guarantee you can keep six feet between you and others.
+- Wear a face covering that covers your nose and mouth in public places, especially where you can’t guarantee you can keep six feet between you and others.

 - Cover your mouth when coughing or sneezing.
 Try to cough or sneeze into a tissue or your arm, rather than into your hands.
-If you use a tissue, throw it in the trash immediately.
+If you use a tissue, throw it in the trash immediately and clean your hands.